ehmatthes/django-simple-deploy/docs/supporting_platforms.md

 ---

 You shouldn't have to touch *simple_deploy.py*, except to add an `elif` block to `_check_platform()`.

+When developing the approach for deploying to a new platform, clearly define the prerequisites for a configuration-only deployment.
+For example, make sure to require that users create an empty project on the target platform before running simple_deploy.

 Build a new *deploy_platform-name.py* file, modeled after one of the existing platform-specific deployer files. *Please* get in touch before doing this!
 This project is in active development, and there may be upcoming, unannounced changes that would invalidate some of your work on a new deployment script.